swiftlang/swift/docs/WebAssembly.md

 On macOS it's also best to avoid cross-compiling host tools from arm64 to x86 and vice versa, add this option to avoid that: `--infer-cross-compile-hosts-on-darwin=false`.

-If you need to only run the tests, switch to the build directory first
+If you need to only run compiler/stdlib tests after building everything with the `build-script` command listed above, switch to the build directory first:

 ```
 cd build/Ninja-RelWithDebInfoAssert